 - Audiology exam.
-If other hearing tests are inconclusive, your doctor may order a series of strictly calibrated tests that measure how well you hear sounds at different volumes and pitches.
+This is a series of strictly calibrated tests that measure how well you hear sounds at different volumes and pitches.
 The tests are conducted in a soundproof booth.

-Most perforated eardrums heal without treatment within a few weeks.
+Most ruptured (perforated) eardrums heal without treatment within a few weeks.
 Your doctor may prescribe antibiotic drops if there's evidence of infection.
-If the tear or hole in your eardrum doesn't heal by itself, treatment will involve procedures to close the perforation.
+If the tear or hole in your eardrum doesn't heal by itself, treatment will likely involve procedures to close the tear or hole.
 These may include:

 - Eardrum patch.
 If the tear or hole in your eardrum doesn't close on its own, an ENT specialist may seal it with a paper patch (or a patch made of other material).
-With this office procedure, your ENT doctor may apply a chemical to the edges of the tear to stimulate growth and then apply a patch over the hole.
+With this office procedure, your ENT doctor may apply a chemical to the edges of the tear, which can promote ear drum healing, and then apply a patch over the hole.
 The procedure may need to be repeated more than once before the hole closes.

 - Surgery.
 If a patch doesn't result in proper healing or your ENT doctor determines that the tear isn't likely to heal with a patch, he or she may recommend surgery.
 The most common surgical procedure is called tympanoplasty.
-Your surgeon grafts a tiny patch of your own tissue to close the hole in the eardrum.
-This procedure is done on an outpatient basis, meaning you can usually go home the same day unless medical anesthesia conditions require a longer hospital stay.
+Your surgeon grafts a patch of your own tissue to close the hole in the eardrum.
+This procedure is done on an outpatient basis.
+In an outpatient procedure, you can usually go home the same day unless medical anesthesia conditions require a longer hospital stay.

 Lifestyle and home remedies

-A ruptured eardrum usually heals on its own within weeks.
+A ruptured (perforated) eardrum usually heals on its own within weeks.
 In some cases, healing takes months.
-Until your doctor tells you that your ear is healed, protect it by doing the following:
+Until your doctor tells you that your ear is healed, protect it by:

-- Keep your ear dry.
+- Keeping your ear dry.
 Place a waterproof silicone earplug or cotton ball coated with petroleum jelly in your ear when showering or bathing.

-- Refrain from cleaning your ears.
+- Refraining from cleaning your ears.
 Give your eardrum time to heal completely.

-- Avoid blowing your nose.
+- Avoiding blowing your nose.
 The pressure created when blowing your nose can damage your healing eardrum.

 Preparing for your appointment

 If you have signs or symptoms of a perforated eardrum, you're likely to start by seeing your family doctor or general practitioner.
-However, your doctor may refer you to a specialist in ear, nose and throat (ENT) disorders (ENT physician, or otolaryngologist).
+However, your doctor may refer you to a specialist in ear, nose and throat (ENT) disorders (otolaryngologist).